electron/electron/docs/tutorial/application-architecture.md

 require compilation of native code before they can be used) will need to be compiled to be used with Electron.

-The vast majority of Node.js modules is _not_ native.
+The vast majority of Node.js modules are _not_ native.
 Only 400 out of the ~650.000 modules are native.
 However, if you do need native modules, please consult [this guide on how to recompile them for Electron][native-node] (it's easy).